stephane-klein/open-webui-deployment-playground/README.md

-# Open WebUX deployment playground
+# Open WebUI deployment playground

 Note about this project in french: https://notes.sklein.xyz/Projet%2028/